jlangch/venice/doc/readme/destructuring.md

 ## Sequential Destructuring

-Sequential destructuring breaks up a sequential data structure as a Venice list or vector within a let binding.
+Sequential destructuring breaks up a sequential data structure as a Venice list or vector within a let binding

 ```clojure
 (do